 - We stop setting goals, and instead do what excites us.

 - We stop looking at the future, and live in the moment.

 - We stop trying to control others, and focus instead on being kind to them.

-This may seem like a radical way to live, especially for those of us in a Western, goal-oriented culture.
-In my own life, and here at 8womendream, I teach others how to map out their dream visions for their lives, and to be in action to achieve those dreams.
+This may seem like a radical way to live, especially for those of us in Western, goal-oriented culture.
+In my own life, I teach others how to map out their dream visions for their lives, and to be in action to achieve those dreams.

 Yet having the wrath of Mother Nature hit so close to home was a visceral reminder of how little control we really have over what happens in the world around us.